-The goal of the Third Year Neurology clerkship is to prepare the student to identify diseases and situations in which neurological evaluation is appropriate so that the student understands as a practitioner when neurological consultation is appropriate and when emergent neurological intervention is needed.
+The goal of the third-year neurology clerkship is to prepare the student to identify diseases and situations in which neurological evaluation is appropriate so that the student understands as a practitioner when neurological consultation is appropriate and when emergent neurological intervention is needed.
 Each student will have two-week inpatient and outpatient rotations.

-Outpatient rotations will take place in Galter subspecialty clinics or with selected private adjunctive faculty, and hours vary based on where you are placed.
-In some Galter clinics, this will be an observership.
+Outpatient rotations will take place in Lavin subspecialty clinics or with selected private adjunctive faculty, and hours vary based on where you are placed.
+In some Lavin clinics, this will be an observership.
 Use this as an opportunity to watch how an experience physician examines, interviews and interacts with patients.
 You will go through a variety of subspecialties while still having continuity with a few doctors.
 In the private clinics, you’ll work with one to two physicians and see a variety of diagnoses.

 Find comprehensive Neurology Clerkship Goals and Objectives.

 Gelb, Douglas James.
 Introduction to Clinical Neurology.
 New York: Oxford UP, 2016.

 - Teaches you the approach to neurological disorders.

 Gould, Douglas J., Jennifer K. Brueckner-Collins, and James D. Fix.
 High Yield Neuroanatomy.
 Philadelphia: Wolters Kluwer, 2016.

 What are the daily expectations for a M3 on this clerkship?